I have been working on Experiential Design and Interactive Installations for over 10 years.

 • VR installations including a collaboration with Farshid Moussavi for the Royal Academy of Art London’s 250th anniversary which streamed generative architecture from Rhino3D into Unity in realtime

-• A pseudo AI conversational system in Touchdesigner to serve as a grant application process for gifted students applying for STEM research grants
+• AI conversational system in Touchdesigner to serve as a grant application process for gifted students applying for STEM research grants

 • Countless editor tools written in Unity3D to expedite workflows